Web-Projects-Course/javascript-in-class-exercise/README.md

 * `if( false && myNumber > 2 )`
 * Can you write an if statement to check if myNumber is between 3 and 10?

-You can also use comparison between Strings
+You can also use comparisons between Strings

 What happens when you enter the following conditionals?